-Tomorrow evening, the McGrath Institute for Church Life will welcome Donald Jackson, the visionary calligrapher commissioned by St. John’s University in Collegeville, Minnesota to create a hand-written illuminated Bible using techniques that date back centuries.
-Jackson will speak on the process of planning, writing, and illuminating The Saint John’s Bible, a project which took fourteen scribes and artists sixteen years to complete.
+A few years ago the McGrath Institute for Church Life welcomed Donald Jackson, the visionary calligrapher commissioned by St. John’s University in Collegeville to create a hand-written illuminated Bible using techniques that date back centuries.
+Jackson spoke on the process of planning, writing, and illuminating The Saint John’s Bible, a project which took 14 scribes and artists 16 years to complete.
 To put this into perspective, it took Michelangelo four years to paint the ceiling of the Sistine Chapel.
 The Saint John’s Bible is a massive undertaking, miraculous even, considering the daunting physical and artistic task of writing and illuminating the entire Bible, to say nothing of the financial cost.
 This begs the question: why write the Bible now?
 Why spend millions of dollars and hundreds of thousands of hours writing and illuminating texts that can be pulled up on a smartphone in seconds?
 What’s the point of The Saint John’s Bible?

 The point is this:

 The Word of God is living and active, sharper than any two-edged sword, piercing until it divides soul from spirit, joints from marrow; it is able to judge the thoughts and intentions of the heart.
 (Heb 4:12)

 This is no mere text we read.
 Rather, as Dei Verbum reminds us so beautifully:

 In the sacred books, the Father who is in heaven meets his children with great love and speaks to them; and the force and power in the Word of God is so great that it stands as the support and energy of the Church, the strength of faith for her [children], the food of the soul, the pure and everlasting source of spiritual life. (§21)